-A number of standard household electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc.

-An exterior outlet is also located on the outside of the coach near the entrance door or in a storage compartment on the passenger side of the coach.
+A number of standard household electrical outlets are provided throughout the motorhome for connecting small appliances such as televisions, radios, toasters, etc. An exterior outlet is also located on the outside of the motorhome near the entrance door or in a storage compartment on the passenger side of the motorhome.

-GROUND FAULT CIRCUIT INTERRUPTER
+GROUND FAULT CIRCUIT